jgkramer/jgkramer.github.io/_drafts/post4_solar.md

 better).
 Of 9.5 hours of daylight in December, about 2 of them are "lost" to the sun being too low in the sky to generate meaningful power.

 By comparison, the total productivity across all days in December 2022 was ~8,300 MWh per day, meaning that weather (or other outages) reduced output by
 20%.
-It matters to a real-world electrical grid and energy storage requirements whether this impact was driven by a larger number of medium-output days, or a smaller number of days with very low generation.
+It matters to achieving reliability and the cost of energy storage needed to offset intermittency whether this impact was driven by a larger number of medium-output days,or a smaller number of days with very low generation.

 One small feature that I didn't expect is that the peak generation hours are 10 to 11 a.m. and 1 to 2 p.m., with the hours in between slightly lower.
 Solar noon at this time of year is around 11:40 a.m.
 I don't know what is going on here, but perhaps panel positioning is at a